 From Ballycastle you are just another 20 minutes drive from some of Northern Ireland’s most famous attractions: the Giant’s Causeway, Carrick-A-Rede Rope Bridge and the Old Bushmill’s Distillery (Ireland’s oldest working distillery).

 Although tempting to get to these exciting attractions as quickly as possible, take the extra hour to enjoy this scenic route instead!
 It’s only two hours total driving time as compared to driving just one hour from Belfast directly over the inland route.

-– by Erin Hardie at Downbubble Travels and on social media at
+– by Erin Hardie at Downbubble Travels

 This site generates income via partnerships with carefully-curated travel and lifestyle brands and/or purchases made through links to them at no extra cost to you.
 More information may be found on our Disclosure Policy.